ArduAngel64/i8008-computer/README.md

 # uEniac
-A computer whith 3 SRAM's and a ALU, able to make arithmetic and logic operations.
+A computer with 3 SRAM's and a ALU, able to make arithmetic and logic operations.